 How to store your gorgonzola properly?

 Use a clean knife and make sure that your hands are sanitized before handling.
-Salt the surface of gorgonzola with a pinch of kosher salt.
+Salt the surface of gorgonzola with a pinch of kosher salt (here if you do not have).
 Wrap the cheese with a plastic wrap, parchment paper, wax paper or baking paper.
 Then, keep it in an airtight container and seal.
 If done properly, the cheese should be able to store a couple of weeks or longer.